Deepannagaraj/scripts/README.md

 > "RecordsRead.integer":"90636862794"
 ```

-**NOTE:**
-- Make sure we have the python3 command available to run this script.

 ## event_configs.sh

 Using this script we can find the value of a configuration parameter from Spark event log file.